Kicking off our celebration of Eric Carle’s birthday this week we’re sharing three The Very Hungry Caterpillar craft ideas.

 The Very Hungry Caterpillar is our favourite of Eric Carle’s books and is the first book I ever read to both my girls.
 It’s masterpiece of a children’s story, a joy to read and look at, and bursting with possibilities to use as a spring board for lots of crafting, exploring and learning.

-Mr. Carle is celebrating his birthday this week and Kate at An Amazing Child is hosting a week of fun, linking up many early years bloggers who are sharing ideas for activities and crafts linked to Mr. Carle’s books.
+Mr. Carle is celebrating his birthday this week and Kate at An Amazing Child blog is hosting a week of fun, linking up many early years bloggers who are sharing ideas for activities and crafts linked to Mr. Carle’s books.
 We’re sharing some caterpillar craft ideas today and some butterfly crafts tomorrow.
 On Thursday we have a post full of ideas you can use to explore The Very Hungry Caterpillar with links to the EYFS.

 Eric Carle is famous for his signature style, combining colour and texture and The Very Hungry Caterpillar is a perfect book to use to inspire children to try some art and crafting.
 When creating with young children I always like to give them plenty of opportunity to explore materials their way.
 Even though these projects are all designed to result in a caterpillar there is plenty of scope for each child to experiment and add their own style to the creations.
 The caterpillar crafts are all very simple to follow, inviting even very young children to have a try.